My website focuses a lot of energy on the small safe experiment.

 Bear in are mind, as I have said a few times, these can be unsettling exercises.
 It would be wise to have available a back-up plan.
 Some-one to talk to and share with.

-Once completed, you may find it possible to return to the main blog and revisit the section on AIMS AND OBJECTIVES.
-Do use your browser search facility to winkle it out.
+Once completed, you may find it possible to return to the section on AIMS AND OBJECTIVES.